rgolubtsov/virtblkiosim/README.md

 nameserver 8.8.8.8
 ```

-Logout from root, logout from the current user.
+Log out from root, log out from the current user.
 The guest OS is now ready to accept connections from the host OS via SSH.

 #### Logging into Ubuntu Server through SSH